NullCGT/SpliceHack/README.md

 7. Hateful, edgy, and otherwise objectionable content should be avoided.
 SpliceHack is a game for everyone.

+   7.1 Although the language of the external game may change, sometimes the source code will stay
+       the same.
+This is for the purposes of remaining semi-compatible with Vanilla's codebase, as well as because of the sheer size of the codebase, and the danger of large scale replacements.
+       As an example, "race" is used over "culture" ingame, but not in the codebase, since changing it in the code would involve replacing hundreds of lines, and break all compatibility with vanilla NetHack.
+Although this is obviously not an ideal solution, it is temporarily workable.

 #                  -- Good luck, and happy Hacking --